code-finesse/0.1-template/README.md

 > Each template can be initialized with a project that makes it easy for others to tell how complete it is

-> Repos can be initialized with an X0 "number" if you are not sure where it goes in the number tree
 # Topic Name

 ## Description